‘Cheers’ star Kirstie Alley dies at 71, family says

 “She was surrounded by her closest family and fought with great strength, leaving us with a certainty of her never-ending joy of living and whatever adventures lie ahead,” the statement continued.
 “As iconic as she was on screen, she was an even more amazing mother and grandmother.”

-Alley, who is perhaps best known for her role as Rebecca Howe in the hit sitcom “Cheers.”
-She won an Emmy Award and a Golden Globe in 1991 for her role as Howe.
-She also won an Emmy for her performance in another sitcom, “Veronica’s Closet,” and had numerous movie roles including “Star Trek II: The Wrath of Khan,” “Drop Dead Gorgeous,” “Look Who’s Talking” and more.
+Alley is perhaps best known for her role as Rebecca Howe in the hit sitcom “Cheers,” for which she won an Emmy Award and a Golden Globe in 1991.
+She also won an Emmy in 1994 for her performance in the telefilm “David’s Closet” and received another nomination for her role as Veronica Chase in her own show on NBC, “Veronica’s Closet.”

+Alley also appeared in several movies, including “Star Trek II: The Wrath of Khan,” “Drop Dead Gorgeous,” and “Look Who’s Talking,” among others.

+“Kirstie was one of the most special relationships I’ve ever had,” John Travolta, her co-star in “Look Who’s Talking” and “Look Who’s Talking Too,” posted on Instagram Monday night.
+“I love you Kirstie.
+I know we will see each other again.”

 “Our mother’s zest and passion for life, her children, grandchildren and her many animals, not to mention her eternal joy of creating, were unparalleled and leave us inspired to live life to the fullest just as she did,” the statement read.